Archive for the ‘Travel’ Category

 In the Relief Form, the handler must certify that their service dog will either (i) not need to relieve itself while on the flight, (ii) can relieve itself during the flight without creating a health or sanitation issue, or (iii) refrain from relieving itself, or relieve itself without posing a health or sanitation issue (for example, through the use of a dog diaper).

-Like the Transport Form, this form is self-certifying but only required for flights longer than 8 hours.
+Like the DOT Form, this form is self-certifying but only required for flights longer than 8 hours.
 A copy of the Relief Form for reference can be found below.

 Before arriving at the airport, make sure you have submitted the DOT Transportation Form to your airline.

-It’s a good idea to arrive earlier than usual if you travel with a service dog.
-You will need to check in with the airline counter to confirm they have your DOT Transportation Form.
+If you travel with a service dog, it’s a good idea to arrive earlier than usual.
+You must check in with the airline counter to confirm they have your DOT Transportation Form.
 Airline staff may also inspect your service dog to ensure it is clean, well-behaved, and under your control.
+Check out our guide on going through airport security with a dog if you’re doing that for the first time.

-While at the airport, it’s a good idea to have a paper or digital copy of your DOT Transportation Form in case anyone asks for it.
-Keep in mind that airport workers and airline staff can also verify you have a service dog by asking two questions:
+While at the airport, it’s a good idea to have a paper or digital copy of your DOT Form in case anyone asks for it.

 While at the airport and during your flight, your service dog should be harnessed or tethered at all times.
 Service dogs that are not fully under their handler’s control can be removed from the airport or plane.

-As we’ll discuss in the next section, it can also be very helpful to have service dog accessories while at the airport.
+As we’ll discuss in the next section, having service dog accessories at the airport can also be very helpful.

-8. Does my service dog need to have a harness, vest, or ID card?
+4. Does my service dog need a harness, vest, or ID card?

-They may help manage uncomfortable interactions with the public and staff members and prevent intrusive inquiries about why the dog is present.
+They help manage uncomfortable interactions with the public and staff members and prevent intrusive inquiries about why the dog is present.
 These accessories can be especially helpful for psychiatric service dog owners whose disabilities are unseen.
+They provide an easy way for airport and airline staff and other passengers to recognize that you are boarding with a service dog.

 As a reminder, however, these items alone cannot qualify a service dog and are only for fully-trained service dogs.
 Airlines can weigh the presence of service dog paraphernalia along with other factors to determine whether a dog is indeed a service dog.